HnyBgr/Tune-In/README.md

 **Schedule**

 - Week 1
-    [ ] model out web app in sketch format
+    - [] model out web app in sketch format
-    [ ] create django project
+    - [] create django project
-    [ ] find API's for data needed
+    - [] find API's for data needed
-    [ ] start django project with code
+    - [] start django project with code
+    - [] get data and display data on page

 - Week 2
-    [ ] ensure API's are functional
+    - [] ensure API's are functional
-    [ ] input fields are functional
+    - [] input fields are functional
+    - [] animation for record coming out of album cover
+    - [] music from spotify API for MP3 clips

 - Week 3
-    [ ] styling using bootstrap or materialize
+    - [] styling using bootstrap or materialize